Welcome to the American History Page!

 Letter to Parents – Letter to Parents

-Assignment Due August 10 – American History – First Day Assignment
+Assignment Due First Day of Class – American History – First Day Assignment